elk-community/Kapitonov-Plugins-Pack/README-ELK.md

 # Kapitonov Plugins Pack (KPP) - headless build for ELk Pi

-Modified for headless plugin build for [Elk Audio OS](https://elk.audio)
+Modified for headless plugin build for [Elk Audio OS](https://elk.audio).

+Amplifier plugin currently not supported due to the dependency on zita-convolver.

 ## Building Instructions